aakpat98/Walmart-Sales-Demand-Forecasting-RNN-LGBM/README.md

-# Walmart Sales Demand Forecasting - RNN, LSTM, GRU, LGBM
+# Walmart Demand Forecasting – M5 Competition

-This project tackles the challenge of forecasting daily product demand across Walmart stores using real-world sales, pricing, and event data provided in the M5 Forecasting competition.
+This project tackles the challenge of forecasting daily product demand across Walmart stores using real-world sales, pricing, and event data from the M5 Forecasting competition.
 We evaluate multiple models including LightGBM, LSTM/GRU, and Seq2Seq GRU, balancing forecasting accuracy with speed, interpretability, and deployability.

 ---